seancarverphd/kli/README.md

 # kli
-KLI in Python
+KLI in Python with support for continuous Markov chain models for ion channels.

-This project is maintained in a Mercurial/Bitbucket repository, see https://bitbucket.org/seancarverphd/kli/
+This project has been imported, without history, from Mercurial/Bitbucket repository, see https://bitbucket.org/seancarverphd/kli/